 Coursework may vary, but local school districts, parents and teachers might consider including in history courses lessons such as:

-The website is created by Our Family Coalition in collaboration with many organizations working towards the implementation of the FAIR Education Act.
-Additional organizations and their logos are forthcoming.
+This website is created by Our Family Coalition in collaboration with many organizations working towards the implementation of the FAIR Education Act.

 Contact Us with your ideas, questions, or comments.